ucsd-cse29/fa25/src/pa/pa5/index.md

 ## **Implementation Guide**

 This page is the entire _specification_ for the assignment; it's what you need to implement.
 You are free to make whatever choices you like in your code within these constraints.
-To help you on your way, we have an _implementation guide_:
+To help you on your way, we have some _implementation notes_ below with suggestions and ideas for how to get started and what to think about.
+These are not requirements, just suggestions!

 Make sure to do **Problem Set 5** first if you haven't already!
-It will create helper functions you can use here.
+It will create helper functions you can use as well as help you develop an understanding of your task.

 ## The `http-server` Library